davegallant/site/content/blog/using-a-realtek-nic-with-opnsense/index.md

 I added the PCI device and restarted the OPNsense VM and re-configured the WAN in OPNsense to use this device.

 I received the WAN IP and everything appeared to be working.
-I ran a few speed tests and noticed that the download speeds were a lot lower than normal on multiple devices.
+I ran a few speed tests and noticed that the download speeds were much lower than normal from all of my devices.
 I checked my instance of [speedtest-tracker](https://docs.speedtest-tracker.dev) noticed that the download speeds were significantly slower than historical records:

 ![speedtest-tracker](./speedtest-tracker.png)